-We have created a vat calculator because of some changes have occurred in value-added tax rates.
+We have created a VAT calculator because of some changes that have occurred in value-added tax rates.
 This online calculator will help the business community or individual users to add or remove vat in the net amount or gross amount subsequently according to the changes in vat rates.

 - 1 How to Use VAT Calculator

 - 2 Value Added Tax (VAT)

 - 5 VAT Calculation in Ireland

 - 6 Germany VAT Calculator

 - 7 Value-Added Tax in France

 - 10 GCC & UAE VAT Calculator